tobe2098/stock-tracker/README.md

 - Cross button for stocks (deletes from memory but not from database?)
 DONE
 - Delete button for stocks (deletes from memory and from database) DONE
+- Improve X axis manipulation.
+Maybe a time scroller?
+Done

-- Fetching notiffication only during fetching, not require click.
-Doing
+- Fetching notification only during fetching, not require click.
+Doing (also notification when deleted, only appear in  the bottom right)
 - Rate limit calculations, tracking and message to avoid, but override.
+Doing Partially done, only thing left is what we do with exceeded rate limits.
+- Separate thread for fetching each (reason for queues apart from rate limits).
 Doing
+- Waiting timer for historical request in bottom left, while the other progress bars are in the right?
+If possible

 - Load json from API query for history (try to make it a rich query, intra and interday) DONE
 - Review annotations for what can be done (findstock and update without deleting, sorted stocks)